ymoyao/cocoapods-privacy/README.md

 # cocoapods-privacy

-Apple 2024 will review the App's privacy list in the spring, and any apps that don't submit a privacy list may be called back.
+Apple 2024 will review the App's privacy manifests in the spring, and any apps that don't submit a privacy list may be called back.
 For now, the privacy list is broken down by component, to facilitate the maintenance of component privacy, cocoapods-privacy is developed for management.
 [Click to view details on Apple](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files)

+# Introduction
+As name as,cocoapods-privacy is a plugin for privacy manifests, and focus on cocoapods!

 ## Installation
 ```